sudharshini16/Core-Python-/README.md

-# Core-Python-
+# Core-Python
-Basics of Python
+This is my Repository of Basics of Core Python codes.

+Thank you